CAMPGROUND OPENING TIMES

 IN AND OUT OF THE CAMPGROUNDS IN A VEHICLE

 We hope you won’t need to leave our little utopia during the festival.
 But if you do, please wait until all the traffic is in and processed.
-You’re swimming upstream before Friday night really slows things down.
-And to return you’ll have to get back in line, which could mean a nasty delay.
-Anytime you leave you’ll have to go through another vehicle search when you return, as if you are entering for the first time.
+(If you don't wait you'll be swimming upstream against our Friday night traffic.)
+To return, you’ll have to get back in line, which could mean a nasty delay.
+Anytime you leave you’ll have to go through another vehicle search when you return (as if you are entering for the first time).

 Exiting is only through the East or West Tollbooth.
 (The police will NOT allow you to exit directly onto the highway at the Highway Tollbooth.)
 Extremely important: Everyone in the exiting vehicle must have their wristband scanned out by Bonnaroo staff, and each wristband must be scanned back in when you return.
 If you exit through any other location, or fail to have your wristband scanned out, you and your vehicle will not be allowed to re-enter the site.
 Sorry.